Skip to main content

 1. 0x09 places target in quiesce state: new inbound messages to target are held in a queue; in-flight messages already dispatched in the current block drain against the old code.

 2. Once the drain completes (typically the next block), 0x09 performs these steps in one atomic system transaction: a.
 Copy the current VersionRecord for target to rollback_slot[target]. b.
 Write the new VersionRecord to actor_versions[target]. c.
-Invoke target.migration.fn_name(migration.args) under the new code.
-This call runs in the system lane with unlimited gas and is logged as MigrationExecuted. d.
+Invoke target.migration.fn_name(migration.args) under the new code, logged as MigrationExecuted. ⚠️ Normative (security): this migration call MUST run under a bounded gas/cycle cap (a governance-tunable max_migration_cycles), not “unlimited gas” — an uncapped migration that infinite-loops would halt block production.
+A migration that exceeds the cap is treated as a step-(c) failure and triggers the atomic rollback in step 3.
+(This entire migration path is not yet implemented on-chain — see the §7.1 on-chain-status note; when built, the cap is mandatory.) d.
 Compute the post-migration state hash of target and compare to migration.expected_state_hash_after (if supplied).

 3. Atomic rollback on failure.
 If step (c) reverts, or if step (d) disagrees with the expected hash, 0x09 reverts steps (a)–(c) in the same atomic transaction.
 After rollback, target is back on its prior (known-working) code and state.
 0x09 then automatically releases target from quiesce and emits MigrationFailed { target, reason, reverted_to_version }.
 Queued messages resume dispatch against the old code.
 No human action is required to restore service — the actor is already back in the state it was in immediately before activation.
 Operators MAY prepare a corrected migration proposal at their own pace.